 Service / Achievements

-Mr. Snow was selected by his peers for inclusion in The Best Lawyers in America© since 2007 in the field of Banking Law for Maine.
+Mr. Snow has been selected by his peers for inclusion in The Best Lawyers in America© since 2007 in the field of Banking Law for Maine.
 Mr. Snow is Peer Review Rated for Ethical Standards and Legal Ability by Martindale-Hubbell.

 Mark is extremely active inside and outside the office.
 An enthusiastic road cyclist, he aims to do at least 3,000 miles of riding a year, including his regular 25 mile commute from and to his home in Yarmouth.
 Mark was born and raised a Maine islander and is a wooden boat builder with five staunch vessels to his credit (and one terrifically unsuccessful Welsh coracle).
 When snow and ice curtail these pursuits, Mark enjoys historical research and writing, especially in the area of Maine maritime history as revealed in the volumes of 19th century Maine Supreme Judicial Court cases.
 He and his wife, Kimberly, have raised two children and are now trying valiantly to adjust to becoming “empty nesters.”